goenning/goenning/_posts/2014-03-09-how-to-safely-store-configuration-settings-in-webconfig.md

 The `web.config` file is commonly used to store sensitive data like password and confidential parameters.
 Ideally they should be hidden and not available in clear text for anyone that have access to this file.
 In fact this is the ideal place to store content of this nature, after all, we have sections for that, like `appSettings` and `connectionStrings`.

-ASP.NET 2.0 has shipped with a very easy to use resource that can crypt sections of the web.config.
+ASP.NET 2.0 has shipped with a very easy to use resource that can encrypt sections of the web.config.
 The best of all is that it is not necessary to change a single line of our code.
 All we need is to run an executable pointing to our site.
-It'll crypto some web.config sections and our site will continue to work as usual.
+It'll encrypt some web.config sections and our site will continue to work as usual.

 Check for yourself.
 Go to a server where you have a running ASP.NET application that is published in IIS and run the follow command.